pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 Characteristics
 -------------------------------------------------------------------------------

+The main characteristics are:
   - This function is intended for directed graphs.
   - This function will currently give incorrect results if negative vertex ids are used in the input.
   - This function will currently give incorrect results if duplicated edge ids are used in the input.

 Signature Summary
 -----------------